4MR4N11/printf/README.md

 ## Functionality

-The custom printf function supports the following format specifiers:
+The custom printf function supports the following:

+## Format Specifiers

 - `%c`: print a single character
 - `%s`: print a null-terminated string